Is a conservatory roof replacement worth the cost?

 The most important thing to check is that the original structure is not too lightweight to support a new roof.
 If it is substantial enough to do so, with suitably strong foundations, a replacement roof is one of the most cost-effective ways to breathe new life into an unloved and under-utilised living area.

 If you have an older conservatory, constructed from cheap uPVC or built with a timber frame that may now be rotten, its double-glazed windows could now be past their best.
-In which case, paying thousand pounds to fit a new roof on top of such a poor base structure is probably not a wise ‘investment’ to make.
+In which case, paying thousands to fit a new roof on top of such a poor base structure is probably not a wise ‘investment’ to make.
 Rebuilding the entire room and replacing it with a new conservatory or orangery would probably be a much better idea.

 Before making a decision either way, be sure to research ALL your options carefully as this will help you to settle for a solution that’s best for both your budget and personal circumstances.